The Lightning Network

 It’s clear to see that Peach is trying to become one of the leaders in the space, connecting merchants and consumers via a user-friendly wallet brimming with possibilities.
 Already there is the possibility to connect the wallet with your eCommerce business.
 The plugin works with Magento, Woocommerce and Prestashop making an easy integration with the merchant's payment solution.
 Users can either open their own channels or connect with the Peach node.

-Besides that the wallet gives users the possibility to make reoccurring payments, payments per second (useful for streaming apps for example), and there is a built-in address book available to easily send payments to known contacts.
+Besides giving users the possibility to make reoccurring payments, payments per second (useful for streaming apps for example), there is also a built-in address book available to easily send payments to known contacts.

 Peach probably has one of the best wallets available on the market right now, serving both consumers wanting to use the network for payments, as well as merchants wanting to receive those payments.